-Assessments of net recoverable amounts of property and furniture on assumptions regarding future cash flows expected to be received from the related assets.
+Assessments of net recoverable amounts of property and furniture, and all financial assets other than loans and receivables are based on assumptions regarding future cash flows expected to be received from the related assets.

 Revenue from contracts with customers

 i.
 Determining the transaction price